tldr-pages/tldr/pages/common/mh_copyright.md

 > Adjust copyright headers for MATLAB or Octave code.
 > More information: <https://misshit.org/>.

-- Update the year (range) to include the current year for a single file:
+- Update the year (range) to include the current year for a specific file:

 `mh_copyright --primary-entity="{{Legal Entity}}" --update-year {{path/to/file.m}}`